SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 For Code Smells and Bugs, zero false-positives are expected.
 At least this is the target so that developers don't have to wonder if a fix is required.

-For Vulnerabilities, the target is to have more than 80% of the issues to be true-positives.
+For Vulnerabilities, the target is to have more than 80% of issues be true-positives.

-Security Hotspot rules are purposefully designed to draw attention to code is security-sensitive.
-It is expected that more than 80% of the issues will be quickly resolved as "Won't Fix" after review by a Security Auditor.
+Security Hotspot rules draw attention to code that is security-sensitive.
+It is expected that more than 80% of the issues will be quickly resolved as "Reviewed" after review by a developer.

 The Rules page is the entry point where you can discover all the existing rules or create new ones based on provided templates.